 How do you get readers to your blog/increase traffic?

-- SEO = search engine optimization.
-This is how your blog shows up in google.
-It’s an ENTIRE method and not something you can learn/master overnight.
-But, for evergreen blog posts, you should definitely utilize it and it’s how I get a lot of my traffic.
+- SEO or search engine optimization.
+This is how your blog shows up on Google.
+It’s an ENTIRE method and not something you can learn or master overnight.
+But, for evergreen blog posts, you should definitely utilize it.
+It’s how I get a lot of my traffic.
 Check out this post, this post, and this post.

 - Social Media.
 Like I said before, pick one platform and really focus on growing that.
-Then, use it to grow your blog.
+Then use it to grow your blog.
 I like to think of ways to push my audience from one platform to another.
-I might make a YouTube video and mention/link a blog post that relates or say “check out my blog post for the free guide” or “if you want to hear more, I have an entire blog post in the description box?”
-For IG I try to link blog posts whenever relevant on topics I know people are interested in.
+I might make a YouTube video and mention/link a blog post that relates or say, “Check out my blog post for the free guide” or “If you want to hear more, I have an entire blog post in the description box.”
+For Instagram, I try to link blog posts whenever relevant or on topics I know people are interested in.
 This post, for example, is being written because I get questions ALL THE TIME about it.
 I can link and share it a ton!
 When there are other topics or request I get asked about a lot, I write a post about it.

 - Give it time.
 It’s not going to happen overnight.
 Stick with it.
 Learn as you go.
 And always look at your analytics to see the top-performing posts and where the traffic is currently coming from.